ACEMS/measuring_impact_2018/README.md

 Please see the [Wiki](https://github.com/ACEMS/measuring_impact_2018/wiki) tab above for the workshop program, presenters slides and other interesting resources.

-Please add ideas for potential tools to the issues section through the tab above.
-These ideas will be worked on within the practical aspect of the workshop.
+Please add ideas for potential tools to the [Issues](https://github.com/ACEMS/measuring_impact_2018/issues) section through the tab above.
+We will continue to explore these ideas.
+Further details will be posted here as collaborations and work progresses.

 This is an [ACEMS](www.acems.org.au) event, hosted by [Professor Adrian Barnett](https://github.com/agbarnett) and [Jessie Roberts](https://github.com/jesse-jesse)